 The tool enables creators to get a clickable prototype and at the same time to communicate on every smallest part of it.
 That means clients are able to set their feedback not only to particular screen but even to a particular element of the screen such as button or toggle, shade or shape, piece of copy or graphic icon – anything.
 It provides the functionality of multiple threads and therefore designers, managers and clients can discuss particular elements quickly and set more productive workflow together.

-Except the general functionality of prototyping process, some important additional features of the tool should be also mentioned:
+Except for the general functionality of the prototyping process, some important additional features of the tool should be also mentioned:

 – Easy and fast integration with other design tools for efficient work, such as Sketch of Photoshop, for example, from which the wireframes can be directly uploaded to InVision.